How to define a dataset¶

 the edge.
 The indices should be in row-major order, that is, they are ordered according to the rows first and to the columns second.

-The edge features matrix E
+The edge features matrix E¶

 As is the case for the nodes, edges can have features as well.
-The edge features matrix E
+The edge features matrix E has a row for each edge in the graph and columns equal to the length

 of their feature vectors.
 In this format, the feature vector in row \(i\) corresponds to the \(i\)-th edge of the graph.
 The \(i\)-th edge of the graph is the